you will love the idea of holistic treatments. Others will be extremely sceptical about them.

 hormonal imbalances, e.g. around the time of the menopause.
 Some Chinese

-studies indicate that using dong quai and astralagus may help kidney function
+studies indicate that using dong quai and astragalus may help kidney function

 in rats with surgically induced kidney disease.
 It may slow blood clotting.

-the old one, but I still don't think I would use it when more proven
+so personally I wouldn't use it when more proven

 treatments are available.
 I would not use it without talking to your vet first, and